Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Adjusted WDRO in the Generalized Linear Model

-The discussions above demonstrate that an upper confidence bound on the out-of-sample error of our proposed estimator $\beta_n^{ADRO}$ can be derived.
-As a result, the adjusting strategy won't sacrifice the WDRO estimator's capacity for generalization.

-\section{Adjusted WDRO in the generalized linear model}
+\section{Adjusted WDRO in the Generalized Linear Model}

-The generalized linear model is considered in this section since several well-known regression models can be covered, including logistic regression, Poisson regression, and linear regression.
-We introduce how the aforementioned regression models satisfy the requirements of applying the adjusted WDRO and develop the associated adjusted WDRO estimators.
+In this section, the generalized linear model is considered since several well-known regression models can be covered, including logistic regression, Poisson regression, and linear regression.
+We introduce how to develop the associated adjusted WDRO estimators in the generalized linear model.

-\subsection{Formulation of the generalized linear model}
+\subsection{Formulation of the Generalized Linear Model}

-In the generalized linear model, the label variable $Y$ is generated from a particular distribution from the exponential family, including the Bernoulli distribution on $Y\in\{-1,1\}$ in the logistic regression, the Poisson distribution on $Y\in\{0,1,2,...\}$ in the Poisson regression, the normal distribution on $Y\in\mathbb{R}$ in the linear regression, etc. The expectation of the label variable $Y$ conditional on the feature variable $\mathbf{X}$ is determined by the link function.
-With a little abuse of notation, if we denote the nonzero ground-truth parameter by $\beta_\ast$ and the link function by $G(\cdot)$, we have

-The link functions $G(\cdot)$ are chosen as the logit function in the logistic regression, the log function in the Poisson regression, the identity function in the linear regression, etc. If we denote the logit function, the log function, and the identity function by $G^{1}(\cdot)$, $G^{2}(\cdot)$, and $G^{3}(\cdot)$, respectively, we have
+In the generalized linear model, the response variable $Y$ is generated from a particular distribution from the exponential family, including the Bernoulli distribution on $Y\in\{-1,1\}$ in the logistic regression, the Poisson distribution on $Y\in\{0,1,2,...\}$ in the Poisson regression, the normal distribution on $Y\in\mathbb{R}$ in the linear regression, etc. The expectation of the response variable $Y$ conditional on the feature variable $\mathbf{X}$ is determined by the link function.
+With a little abuse of notation, if we denote the nonzero ground-truth parameter by $\beta_\ast$ and the link function by $G$, we have $G(\mathbb{E}[Y|\mathbf{X}=\mathbf{x}])=\langle \mathbf{x},\beta_{\ast}\rangle$, where the link functions $G$ is chosen as the logit function in the logistic regression, the log function in the Poisson regression, the identity function in the linear regression, etc. If we denote the logit function, the log function, and the identity function by $G^{1}$, $G^{2}$, and $G^{3}$, respectively, we have that